-Most Gulf bourses in red as COVID-19 cases rise
+Most Gulf bourses in red as Covid-19 cases rise

-COVID-19 infections have started rising again after months of low or falling figures, data from health ministries have shown, as the Omicron variant spreads across the world.
+COVID-19 infections have started rising again after months of low or falling figures, data from health ministries has shown, as the Omicron variant spreads across the world.

 Saudi Arabia’s benchmark index dropped 0.9%, dragged down by a 0.9% fall in Al Rajhi Bank and a 1.4% decrease in Saudi National Bank, the kingdom’s biggest lender.